Current Schedule of Meditation Classes

 Thank you for your support!

-As our world faces even more uncertainty and turbulence, we’re being moved to respond to this suffering in a big way: Free classes.
+As our world faces even more uncertainty and turbulence, we’re being moved to respond to this suffering in a big way: Classes with optional tuition.

 Not everyone who meditates is interested in Enlightenment; however everyone can benefit from meditation.
 Meditation and mindfulness increases awareness, improves concentration, decreases stress, slows aging, and teaches us acceptance of ourselves and others.